ManuelElizaldi/PyStrava/README.md

 This dictionary holds the required credentials to run any Strava API.

-If these instructions were not clear I suggest you read through these articles:
+If these instructions were not clear I suggest you read through this page:
 - [Strava's API documentation](https://developers.strava.com/)

 ### Google Sheets API